 - By Heating – By conduction, convection, or radiation

 The process which results in the energy changing from one form to another is known as energy transformation.
 While energy can be transformed or transferred, the total amount of energy does not change – this is called energy conservation.

 Law of Conservation of Energy

 The law of energy conservation is one of physics’s basic laws.
 It governs the microscopic motion of individual atoms in a chemical reaction.
 The law of conservation of energy states that “In a closed system, i.e., a system that is isolated from its surroundings, the total energy of the system is conserved.”
 According to the law, the total energy in a system is conserved even though energy transformation occurs.
 Energy can neither be created nor destroyed, it can only be converted from one form to another.

 Read More: Law of Conservation of Energy

 Different Types of Energy

-Although there are many forms of energy, it is broadly categorized into kinetic energy and potential energy.
+Although there are many forms of energy, it is broadly categorized into:

-- Radiant energy refers to the type of energy that travels by waves or particles.
+- Radiant energy is the type of energy that travels by waves or particles.
 This energy is created through electromagnetic waves and is most commonly experienced by humans in the form of heat.
 Following are a few examples of radiant energy:

 - When you turn on an incandescent light bulb, it gives off two forms of energy.
 There is visible light and heat that is generated.
 Both these generated energies are a form of radiant energy.